cognitedata/oryx/README.md

 val chunk:
    chunkSize     : int         ->
    maxConcurrency: int         ->
-   handler       : seq<'TNext> -> HttpHandler<'TSource,seq<'TResult>> ->
+   handler       : seq<'TNext> -> IHttpHandler<'TSource,seq<'TResult>> ->
    items         : seq<'TNext>
-                -> HttpHandler<'TSource,seq<'TResult>>
+                -> IHttpHandler<'TSource,seq<'TResult>>

 ```

 Note that chunk will fail if one of the inner requests fails so for e.g a writing scenario you most likely want to
-create your own custom chunk operator that have different error semantics.
+create your own custom chunk operator that has different error semantics.
 If you write such operators then feel free to
 open a PR so we can include them in the library.

 ## Error handling

 Errors are handled by the main handler logic.
-Every `IHttpNext` has a member `ErrorAsync` that takes the context and
+Every `IHttpNext` has a member `OnErrorAsync` that takes the context and
 an exception.
 Thus every stage in the pipeline may be short-circuited by calling the error handler.

 To produce a custom error response you can use the `withError` handler _after_ e.g `fetch`.
 The supplied `errorHandler`